roboconf/roboconf.github.io/en/user-guide-0.3/plugin-puppet.md

 The puppet manifests receive the following variables:

-* runningState ("running" for start, "stopped" for stop, and "undef" for other operations)
+* **runningState** ("running" for start, "stopped" for stop, and "undef" for other operations)
-* importComponent (only upon import add/remove: name of the corresponding component)
-* importAdded (value of the new import when one is added)
-* importRemoved (value of the removed import if applicable)
+* **importDiff** contains information about an import change.
-* A list of all imports to be taken into account, for each components that we depend on (eg. in the Apache example, there will be a "tomcat" variable, which is a list of all the Tomcat, and for each Tomcat, a hash with its name + the values of (ip, portAJP)).
+* A list of all imports to be taken into account, based on the graph dependencies.
+With the Apache example, there will be a *tomcat* variable, which is a list of all the Tomcat, and for each Tomcat, a hash with its name and the values of (ip, portAJP).

+**importDiff** is a complex key that wraps information about an import change.

+* importDiff["added"] matches the added import, if any.
+* importDiff["removed"] matches the removed import, if any.
+* importDiff["component"] matches the component name of the modified import.

 In our Apache example, the module may look like the following: